maelle/simplymaelle/content/post/2022-04-08-xml/index.md

 </div>

-I'm using xml2, by Hadley Wickham, Jim Hester and Jeroen Ooms.
+I'm using [xml2](https://xml2.r-lib.org/), by Hadley Wickham, Jim Hester and Jeroen Ooms.
 This package is recommended over the XML package by e.g. the [rOpenSci dev guide](https://devguide.ropensci.org/building.html#recommended-scaffolding).

-With XPath I can query the thing element:
+With XPath I can query the "thing" element:

 <div class="highlight">